justahero/puppet-module-skeleton/README.md

 ## Acceptance tests

 The project also supports acceptance tests with [beaker](https://github.com/puppetlabs/beaker).
 It offers support to test the Puppet code between multiple (virtual) machines.
 A list of nodes can be configured in the folder `spec/acceptance/nodesets`, while test files are located under `spec/acceptance`.
-Similar to rspec-puppet, the server infrastructure can be tested with [serverspec](http://serverspec.org/).
+Similar to rspec-puppet, the server infrastructure can be tested with [beaker-rspec](https://github.com/puppetlabs/beaker-rspec) and [serverspec](http://serverspec.org/).

 To run all acceptance tests on the set of nodes: